wxdwfc/rlib/README.md

 ### Example

-Usually very few lines of code is needed to use RDMA with RLib.
-Below is a snippet of using RLib to implement a pingpong application using one-sided RDMA primitive.
+Usually very few lines of code are needed to use RDMA with RLib.
+Below is a snippet of using RLib to implement a simple pingpong application using one-sided RDMA primitive.

 Server side
 ```c++